jianxunbak/Assignment-3.13/lesson.md

 With this, we could return a `Customer` object if the customer is found, or a string if the customer is not found.
 But we lose the type safety.
 This means we could return any object, not just a `Customer` object.

-Another problem we have is that we have all these `try-catch` blocks in our controller.
+Another problem we have now is that we have all these `try-catch` blocks in our controller.

 ---